mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 It looks complicated, but each of these pieces $-$ the <span style="color:royalblue; font-weight: bold">autoregressive</span>, <span style="color:darkorchid; font-weight: bold">moving average</span>, <span style="color:green; font-weight: bold">exogeneous</span>, and <span style="color:orange; font-weight: bold">seasonal</span> components $-$ are just added together.
 We can easily tune up or down the complexity of our model by adding or removing terms, and switching between raw and <span style="color:orangered; font-weight: bold">differenced</span> data, to create ARMA, SARIMA, ARX, etc. models.

-Once we've built a model, we'll be able to predict the future of a time series like this.
-But perhaps more importantly, we'll understand the underlying patterns that give rise to our time series.
+Once we've built a model, we'll be able to predict the future of a time series like below.
+But perhaps more importantly, we'll also understand the _underlying patterns that give rise to our time series_.

 <img src="{{  site.baseurl  }}/images/statistics/arima/example_forecast.png">